SatelCreative/satel-docker-build-push/README.md

  - `host_name` is `self-hosted` or the name of server where the action runner is hosted, `cosmicray` for example
  - `app-name` can be `st-pim` or `sb-pim` for example
  - `clean-branch-name` & `tag-name` parameters are set in a previous step
- - `satel & client docker-user` & `satel & client docker-pass` are secrets added from the settings.
+ - `satel & client docker-user` & `satel & client docker-pass` are secrets added from the settings
+ - `clean-branch-name` is an output generated using this action and needed and other steps/jobs